We’ve scoured the internet to find the best espresso machine under 500 dollars. Below is a summary of our top three picks.

 Easy to Clean

 Best of all, Delonghi makes keeping the milk carafe (an essential component of the auto-frother) clean by incorporating a purge button, right on the carafe itself.
-That’s top-notch design that makes the machine easy to use and keep clean.
+That’s a top-notch design that makes the machine easy to use and keep clean.

 Coffee Pods

 The second feature you’ll love about this model is the fact that it accepts pods!
 Yes, you read that correctly.
-If you’ve been pining away for a Keurig or other pod based drink system, you’ll love this feature, because you can use the machine in that capacity when you want, and pull conventional shots when that suits your fancy, again, offering you the best of both worlds.
+If you’ve been pining away for a Keurig or other pod-based drink system, you’ll love this feature, because you can use the machine in that capacity when you want, and pull conventional shots when that suits your fancy, again, offering you the best of both worlds.

 A Few Downsides and Limitations